Weird Years: Season 1

+5 – Best of Friends - A new family, the Murtons, move into Happy Valley.
+Donko attempts to be hospitable but grows suspicious when the family seem secretive as to who they really are.

 6 – Death of a Mailman – When Zozo accidentally causes the local mailman's death, she makes the ridiculous claim he is "secret police" and subsequent events seem to bear her out.

 7 – Goat Stew – Magda takes a routine medical exam to increase her benefits at Foodies and rid Ivan of the curse of the Dorkovitch tooth.
 However, the test results threaten the whole family's future.

 8 – The Last Donko – Ivan and Nadia become suspicious that their parents belong to the Mafia, and Ivan becomes determined to be a son worthy of the next Kryobian Don.

 9 – Autopia – Magda wants to get rid of the family's decrepit car and buy a new one, but Donko is opposed due to all the good memories he associates with it.

 10 – Lawn and Order – Greed takes hold of the Dorkovitch family; Zozo has to take matters into her own hands to set things right.

 11 – Weekend Retreat – Magda's absence is felt when she goes to a corporate retreat, where she is unexpectedly joined by Donko and Zozo, causing a commotion.

 12 – Zozo Stewart – A food critic discovers Zozo's magnificent cooking and she is catapulted into unwanted celebrity with her own restaurant and cooking show.

 13 – The Truth about Truth – Nadia purposefully flunks a test and tells Zozo that she doesn't believe Captain Drago Merka discovered America.
 Zozo digs a grave and climbs in, refusing to leave until Nadia believes.

 14 – Home for the Holidays – It's the Dorkovitch's favourite holiday.
 Zozo has it all planned out, cooking with Nadia at her side.
 Everyone else just has to be back in time for the dinner, which is more difficult than it seems.

 15 – The Bears and The Bees – Zozo is trying to make Rasputin make "pump-pump" with a she-goat, but he won't.
 Meanwhile, Ivan is invited to a girl's house and thinks she wants to have sex with him; Donko's attempts to explain sex worsen the situation.

 16 – The Pipes – Much to Ivan's horror, Donko has taken him under his wing to teach him the plumbing trade.

 17 – Infoodelity – Donko secretly eats some of Granny Jang's delicious food, knowing it is a betrayal of Zozo.

 18 – A Band Apart – Nadia starts a rock band, and Donko tries to lend a hand.

-19 – Drive Me Insane – Ivan forgets to mail Magda's driver's license renewal and she has to retake her driver's test, exposing to the kids to her extreme phobia about tests.
+19 – Drive Me Insane – Ivan forgets to mail Magda's driver's license renewal and she has to retake her driver's test, showing to the kids to her extreme fear about tests.